Previous version published 28 October 2020

 The industrial revolution in the British Isles was in some measure built on the trafficking of enslaved Africans, until the trade was banned by Britain in 1808.
 Ironware and textiles were sold to Africa, enslaved people were bought, they were sold in the Americas, plantation products like tobacco, cotton and sugar were bought, these products were processed in Britain.
 Profits were reinvested.
 Irish industry profited from the products of slavery in America.
 Ireland developed a tobacco industry.
 It had a short lived cotton industry which helped the development of the linen industry.

 Nearly all the sugar imported into Britain was produced on slave plantations in the Caribbean.
+Some was produced in Louisiana, USA.
 It was a highly desired product but very expensive.
 It was sold in sugar loaves.
 These were not produced in the Caribbean.
 Rather raw, dark liquid sugar was brought to Britain to be refined into the loaves.
 This was because of an import duty system designed to support British manufactures.
 The sugar loaves were wrapped in blue paper to emphasis its whiteness.
 The loaves were very hard and pieces had to be cut off using sugar nippers.
 The sugar might then be carefully crushed.
 None was wasted as it was so expensive.